Pa. gives update on COVID-19 cases, vaccinations for Thursday

-(WKBN) – The Pennsylvania Department of Health said Thursday there were 1,088 additional positive cases of COVID-19 and 4 more deaths since Wednesday’s report.
+(WKBN) – The Pennsylvania Department of Health said there were 1,731 new COVID-19 cases and 7 more deaths since Wednesday’s report.

-This brings the statewide total to 1,223,390 cases since the pandemic began and 27,842 deaths attributed to COVID-19.
+This brings the statewide total to 1,232,185 cases and 27,890 deaths attributed to COVID-19.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

+There are 624 individuals hospitalized with COVID-19.
+Of that number, 141 patients are in the intensive care unit with COVID-19.
+More data is available here.

 The most accurate daily data is available on the website, with archived data also available.